fharper/awesome-supernote/README.md

 - [Supernote local sync app](https://github.com/RohanGautam/supernote-tool): simple terminal app to sync supernote notes to a local directory and convert them to a PDF
 - [Unofficial Python tool for Supernote](https://github.com/jya-dev/supernote-tool): convert Supernote's `*.note` files into PDF, PNG or SVG from the command line
 - [Unofficial Obsidian Plugin](https://github.com/philips/obsidian-plugin-supernote?tab=readme-ov-file#supernote-obsidian-plugin): convert notes dropped into an Obsidian vault to PNG to use in markdown.

-### Sideload Apps

-Sideloading apps enables you to run Android apps on your Supernote.
-See [this tutorial](https://github.com/dwongdev/sugoi-supernote/blob/main/Guides/how%20to%20sideload%20supernote.md)

-- [Reddit Discussion](https://www.reddit.com/r/Supernote/comments/1b4y578/what_is_everyone_sideloading/): many users have posted their experiences with various Android apps on their Supernote device

 ### Tutorials